-I am at some loss to know where to start, but as we must start somewhere, will begin with winter, which follows the fall season, the time of some of the hardest labors of the year.
-Men and women receive some of the worst strains of the whole year to their systems while building barns, cribs, and housing fruit, which is usually very straining on the spine and limbs.
-Owing to the bracing weather of the fall season, with all nerves, muscles, and parts of the body, many of those hurts and strains do not get us down at the time we receive them.
+I am at some loss to know where to start, but as we must start somewhere, will begin with winter, which follows the fall season, the time of some of the hardest labor of the year.
+Men and women receive some of the worst strains to their systems while building barns, and cribs, and housing fruit, all of which calls for work that is usually very straining on the spine and limbs.
+Owing to the bracing weather during the fall season, and its action upon the nerves, muscles, and parts of the body, many of these hurts and strains do not get us down at the time we receive them.
 So we go on, and on, and still keep on foot, up and around till winter throws her chilling blasts on our partially disabled bodies from strains received in the preceding season.
-These hurts and strains have disabled our resisting forces so much that we are unable to withstand the winter storms.
-First there is a complaint of feeling tired, aching of bones, back and head, till we have a chill.
+These hurts and strains have disabled our resisting force so much that we are unable to withstand the winter storms.
+First there is a complaint of feeling tired, then aching of bones. back and head, then we have a chill.
 "Pleurisy and pneumonia."
-Then we are off for the doctor and preacher.
-War on life is declared, and as a chaplain is necessary when pills, whisky, and blisters fail, we just bring the Reverend along at first, for we know that pneumonia will kill just as many or more with the doctor's help as without.

-With all this knowledge of forty years' observation, I with some misgivings turned my boy, the Joshua of Osteopathy, loose, and told him to go into the fight and help that feeble woman out of misery, and restore her to her loved ones from that monster, pleuro-pneumonia.
+Then we are off for the doctor and the preacher.
+War on life is declared, and as a chaplain is necessary when pills, whisky, and blisters fail, we just bring the Reverend along at first, for we know that pneumonia will "kill" just as many or more with the doctor's help as without.
+With a11 this knowledge of forty years' observation, I with some misgivings turned my boy, the Joshua of Osteopathy, loose, and told him to go into the fight and help the feeble woman out of misery, and restore her to her loved ones from that monster, pleuro-pneumonia.

-"You, like Joshua of old, must command the sun and moon of death to stand, and they will stand, if you know how to command the army of victories."
+"You, like Joshua of old, must command the sun and moon of death to stand still, and they will stand, if you know how to command the army of the victorious.

-Joshua answered: "Well, pa, I will try, and report to-morrow how Osteopathy succeeds with pneumonia."
+Joshua answered: "Well, I will try, and will

+report to-morrow how Osteopathy succeeds with pneumonia."
 So this little fellow ran to the lady's bedside and got Pneumonia by the arm, and said: "Why are you torturing this poor little woman?"
-Pneumonia grinned at Joshua, and answered:

-"I will torture her as much as I please, and you can't save her from a single pain, you saucy little pup."
+Pneumonia grinned at Joshua, and answered: "I will torture her as much as I please, and you can't save her from a single pain, you saucy little pup."
 Josh put his finger on the sensory nerves and told him to go on with his pain, if he could.